Shear terror comes over me when I realize I have no other choice but to bring all 3 of my small kids along to the grocery store.

 Starting school is BIG transition for kids and just like we adults feel uncertain on the first day of a new job, our kids have anxiety about the uncertainties of the year ahead.

-Studies show that when a child’s brain is being affected by anxiety or any strong emotion, the area of their brain responsible for logical thought and cognition is compromised as a result.
+Studies show that when a child’s brain is being affected by anxiety or any strong emotion, the area of their brain responsible for logical thought and cognition (as well as memory!) is compromised as a result.

 This is why we ‘can’t think straight’ when we’re upset, worried or under pressure.
 The frontal cortex or ‘higher thinking brain’ quite literally isn’t as accessible as it would be if your child was emotionally regulated.

 Basically, your child’s back to school emotions and learning don’t mix.